WFUV: Recognition

 WFUV has received numerous awards and nominations from professional organizations on local, state, and national levels.
-In the early 2000s, the station was named one of the best radio stations in its category on multiple occasions by trade organizations.
 The Princeton Review named it one of the top twenty college radio stations every year from 2012 to 2020.
 In 2013, Complex listed it as the eighth best college radio station in the country.

 WFUV is regularly distinguished for their newscasts and public affairs coverage.
 Nationally, the newsroom has been awarded nearly every year over the past two decades by the Public Radio Journalist Association and the Alliance for Women in Media Foundation's Gracie Awards on both professional and student levels.
 Since 2009, assistant news and public affairs director Robin Shannon has been awarded six times by these two organizations for Best News Anchor/Newscast.
 Former music and program director Rita Houston was awarded on multiple occasions by trade organizations FMQB, JBE, Gavin Report, and ASCAP for her work.